 Note: This article concentrates on using a VPN from inside Australia, much of which involves how to access blocked content from other countries.
 However, using a VPN is also about protecting your online activities inside the country, which is why only VPNs with servers inside of Australia are included on this list.

 Here is my list of the 5 best VPNs for use inside of Australia.

 This provider has one of the best global server networks in the VPN business.
-The provider has over 3,000 servers stationed in 94 countries around the globe, including Australia.
+The provider has over 3,000 servers stationed in 94 countries around the globe, with plenty of servers located in 4 cities in Australia.

 Exposure online is never an issue with ExpressVPN thanks to its military-grade encryption, kill switch protection, and DNS and IPv6 leak prevention.
 The provider’s split-tunneling feature allows users to select which apps will use the provider’s encrypted tunnel of protection.

 Privacy is also something you’ll never have to worry about thanks to the service’s strict no-logs policy and its Bitcoin subscription payment policy.

 Top-notch is the word to use for ExpressVPN’s protected download speeds.
 4K- and HD-capable speeds are the rule of the day with this provider, and you never need to worry about bumping up against data caps with this VPN.